 There’s a lot of pride associated with owning property, whether it’s a primary home or a vacation bungalow.
 It’s especially rewarding when real estate is properly compensated for.
-But while a high selling price may be exciting in the moment, it typically comes with a potential drawback.
+But while a high-selling price may be exciting in the moment, it typically comes with a potential drawback.
 As a capital asset, any gains you make on the sale of your real estate are taxable.
 It’s important to understand how capital gains apply to a home and how you can lower their sting.
 A financial advisor can help you create a financial plan for your real estate needs and goals.

 What Are Capital Gains Taxes?

 From personal items to investment products, almost all of your possessions are capital assets.
 That includes property like cars or real estate and investments like stocks or bonds.
 Let’s say you decide to sell one of these assets, such as your home.
 The profit you make from the sale can potentially incur a tax called a capital gains tax.

 Long-term capital gains occur when you sell an asset that you’ve held for more than one calendar year.
 Short-term capital gains occur upon the sale of an asset that’s been held for less than a year.
 While tax rates vary, long-term capital gains are typically taxed less than short-term capital gains.